mateuszbrycki/khubbi/adr/1-time-format.md

 ## Consequences

-It becomes easier to manipulate date.
-This also simplifies testing setup so that there are no differences between local machines and remote pipelines (especially problematic in snapshot tests).
+1. It becomes easier to manipulate date.
+1. Testing setup is simplified so that there are no differences between local machines and remote pipelines (especially problematic in snapshot tests).
-Sorting any types of components gets easier as there is no burden required to adjusting dates to the same baseline.
+1. Sorting any types of components gets easier as there is no burden required to adjusting dates to the same baseline.
+1. Since there is no timezone, the information about daylight savings changes is lost.
+A user from Poland will have wrong time when displaying in the summer an event that has been added in the winter.

 # Links